 This type of saw is mainly used for cutting masonry, metal, wood, or plastic.
 Some models can be mounted on a surface, but they are rare and expensive; ninety percent of them are handheld.

 Commonly operated on electricity, circular saws can also be run by a hydraulic motor or a gasoline engine.
-Such a system allows them to be connected with heavy equipment, thereby removing the need for any external power source.
+Such a system allows them to be connected to heavy equipment, thereby removing the need for any external power source.
 These models do not allow any kind of support during the procedure, which is why it is difficult to make precise cuts.

 First, the material is held in a vise or clamped securely, and then the saw is used to cut it.
 You’ll have to chop the wood directly with this type.
-Therefore, beginners initially use a jig or a scale for assistance, whereas professionals don’t need to since they develop a good judgment over time.
+Therefore, beginners initially use a jig or a scale for assistance, whereas professionals don’t need to since they develop good judgment over time.

 Like table saws, you can modify the blade’s height and angle in circular saws.
 The cuts usually have a narrow kerf and a smooth finish on the surface.